 Big Dig 2017 – Secrets of Studfold

-Studfold Farm is situated in a beautiful landscape with a rich and enigmatic history of human activity which reflects historical developments in Niddderdale and beyond.
-It is the site of a recently discovered Romano – British settlement and a string of ancient field systems as well as a former Byland Abbey Grange and an array of industrial activity including mine shafts, quarries and lime kilns.
+Studfold Farm is situated in a beautiful landscape with a rich and enigmatic history of human activity which reflects historical developments in Nidderdale and beyond.
+It is the site of a recently discovered Romano – British settlement and a string of ancient field systems as well as a former Byland Abbey Grange and an array of industrial activity including mine shafts, quarries and lime kilns

 The excavation looked to investigate a possible Iron Age settlement.
 Ultimately the results were inconclusive, although the small number of finds has helped to expand the history of how this land was used over the centuries.